egoist/docute/docs/plugins.md

 - store: the vuex store instance
 - router: the vue-router instance
 - registerComponent: register a component to a specific position of the document
+- event: the event system

+#### event

+We use [eventstop](https://github.com/egoist/eventstop) as the event system.
+Basically the only thing you need is using `event.subscribe` to subscribe some inner events in docute.

+List of events:

+- `content:updated`: emitted after the main content gets updated
+  - the first argument is the `vm` which you can use to access the current Vue component
+- `jump:started`: emitted before the jumping to id action
+  - the first argument is the `id` it jumps to
+- `jump:stopped`: emitted after the jumping to id action
+  - the first argument is the `id` it jumps to

 #### registerComponent